m3bayer/Artificial-life-final-project/README.md

 # Evolutionary Differentiable MPM Simulation

 This repository contains a differentiable Material Point Method (MPM) simulation implemented using Taichi.
-The code enables the simulation of soft-body materials with actuators, allowing for optimization using gradient-based techniques and evolution of robot form and movement.
+The code enables the simulation of soft-body materials with actuators, allowing for optimization using gradient-based techniques and the evolution of robot form and movement.

 ## Features
 - Implements a differentiable MPM simulation.